Intersecting diametral balls induced by a geometric graph: Proof of Theorem

 Without loss of generality, assume that \( 0 \in \Omega \).
 Since \( \ell_{\alpha} = \ell_{\alpha+\pi} \) and \( \ell_{\alpha+\pi/2} = \ell_{ \alpha+3\pi/2 } \), we have

-From the equality of the numbers of red and blue points, we get that the equality \( F(0)+F(\pi/2)+F(\pi)+F(3\pi/2)=0 \) holds, and thus, the function \( F \) takes nonnegative and nonpositive values.
+From the equality of the numbers of red and blue points, we get that the equality \( F(0)+F(\pi/2)+F(\pi)+F(3\pi/2)=0 \) holds, and thus, the function \( F \) takes non-negative and non-positive values.
 Since the function \( F \) takes only integer values and changes its value at a finite number of points by at most 1, there is a value of \( \alpha \in \Omega \), where \( F \) vanishes.
-Using the corresponding pairs of orthogonal lines \( \ell_{\alpha}\) and \( \ell_{\alpha+\pi/2} \), we construct the desired matching.
+Using the corresponding pairs of orthogonal lines \( \ell_{\alpha}\) and \( \ell_{\alpha+\pi/2} \) and Observation~\ref{key-observation}, we construct the desired matching. \(\square\)